Pfizer to pay $400 million to avert investor class action trial

-NEW YORK (Reuters) - Pfizer Inc (PFE.N) said on Tuesday it agreed to pay $400 million to avert a trial in a class action lawsuit accusing the pharmaceutical giant of misleading investors in connection with off-label marketing.
+NEW YORK, Jan 27 (Reuters) - Pfizer Inc said on Tuesday it agreed to pay $400 million to avert a trial in a class action lawsuit accusing the pharmaceutical giant of misleading investors in connection with off-label marketing.

 Pfizer disclosed the agreement-in-principle as it released its fourth-quarter results.
 The accord, which must be approved by a federal judge in Manhattan, came days ahead of a jury trial set for Feb.
 10.